cameronsimbo/qtip/README.md

   - Backend API: exposed on `http://localhost:5000`
   - Frontend: exposed on `http://localhost:3000`
   - PostgreSQL database: internal service `db` on port `5432` with database `qtip`, user `qtip`, password `qtip`
-- Open the UI at `http://localhost:3000`, paste some text with emails, and submit.
-The stats panel will show `Total PII emails submitted: X` aggregated from the backend.
+- Open the UI at `http://localhost:3000`, paste some text that includes emails, phone numbers, IBANs, or security-style tokens, and submit.
+The stats panel will show aggregated counts for each type, and the input will underline different tags with different colours and tooltips (for example, emails vs phone numbers).

 **Troubleshooting port conflicts**: If you get "ports are not available" errors (e.g., port 5432 already in use):
 - Stop your local PostgreSQL service (`sudo systemctl stop postgresql` on Linux)